 - private practice

-You may work with other health professionals as part of a multi-disciplinary team (MDT) to provide a holistic, joined up approach to clients’ care.
+Yes, you will work with other health professionals as part of a multi-disciplinary team (MDT) to provide a holistic, joined up approach to clients’ care.
 Music therapists provide a valuable insight into MDT assessment and contribute to care plans.

 Want to learn more?